 Heartbreaking, isn’t it?
 The story ends with Justin being picked up early after witnessing more violence.
 This time, he is able to explain what is happening to his mom who calls to get Justin’s family help. [picture book, ages 5 and up]

-A Safe Place Maxine Trottier
+A Safe Place by Maxine Trottier

 Mommy’s Black Eye by William Bentrim

-Thank you to This Kid Reviews Books for his interview with William Bentrim where I found this book.
+Thank you to This Kid Reviews Books for his interview with William Bentrim where I found this book. [picture book, ages 8 and up]

 Mr. Bentrim – I got an email last week from a Girl Scout leader in Tennessee who thanked me for writing Mommy’s Black Eye and for the domestic violence resources on my web site.
 Her girls are preparing for October being National Domestic Violence Awareness Month.

-One for the Murphys by Lynda Hunt
+One for the Murphys by Lynda Mullaly Hunt

 Catch Rider by Jennifer H. Lyne

 Fourteen-year-old Sid’s life is upside down after her father Jimmy dies in a car accident.
 She hates her mom’s new boyfriend.
 Her life is all about horses, just like her dad’s had been.
 After her mom’s boyfriend hits her, she moves in with her Uncle Wayne.
 He has the same gift as her father to evaluate, break, and train a horse.
 Her dream is to become a catch rider, a show rider who can ride anything for any kind of competition.
-And if they can make money off the new horse Uncle Wayne bought, maybe this is the ticket to getting her mom away from that boyfriend. [young adult chapter book, ages 12 and up]
+And if they can make money off the new horse Uncle Wayne bought, maybe this is the ticket to getting her mom away from that boyfriend. [young adult, ages 12 and up]

 To examine any book more closely at Amazon, please click on image of book.